Sacrament of Confirmation 2020

 - Any other act of Christian service.

 SPONSOR: Candidates must select a sponsor for Confirmation who is a practising Catholic, over 16 years old who has made all their sacraments.
-The sponsor’s name must be provided by April 8th.
+The final sponsor’s name must be provided by May 6th.

 Sponsor’s Letter: Many years ago the Sponsor and Candidate shared a strong bond of faith as the newcomer sought to grow in Christian life and the sponsor walked the path of growth as a fellow pilgrim on the faith journey.
 In order to help develop some sense of faith sharing in this process, we would like to invite you to take the time to give the child you are sponsoring the gift of your personal perspective by writing a brief letter.
 The sponsor’s letter is optional and should you choose to write a letter we suggest it is given to the candidate after the Confirmation Mass.
 Some points to think about in this letter include: